 Absolute Zero

 The key defining characteristic of outer space is emptiness.
 Matter in space concentrates into astronomical bodies.
-The space between these bodies is truly empty -- a near-vacuum where individual atoms may be many miles apart.
+The vacuum of space between these bodies is truly empty – technically a near-vacuum where individual atoms may be many miles apart.
 Heat is the transfer of energy from atom to atom.
 Under outer space conditions, almost no energy is transferred because of the vast distances involved.
 The average temperature of empty space between celestial bodies is calculated at 3 kelvins (minus 270.15 degrees Celsius or minus 457.87 degrees Fahrenheit).
 Absolute zero, the temperature at which absolutely all activity stops, is zero kelvins (minus 273.15 degrees Celsius or minus 459.67 degrees Fahrenheit).
+This makes space one of the 'coldest places' in the universe, although scientists and physicists have actually created colder conditions in laboratories on Earth.

 Radiation

 Radiation is energy transferred from an object or event out into space.
-Cosmic background radiation -- energy scientists believe is left over from the birth of the universe -- is calculated at almost 2.6 kelvins (minus 270.5 degrees Celsius or minus 455 degrees Fahrenheit).
+Part of astrophysics studies the cosmic microwave background radiation (CMB) – a remnant of energy released during the Big Bang – which is calculated at almost 2.6 kelvins (minus 270.5 degrees Celsius or minus 455 degrees Fahrenheit).
 This accounts for most of empty space's temperature of 3 kelvins.
 The rest comes from constant solar energy emitted from stars, intermittent energy from solar flares and intermittent blasts from cosmic events such as supernovas.

 Distance, Light and Shade